tusharshahrs/pulumi-home/azure-py-keyvault-appserviceplan-webservice/README.md

     web_app_1_name           demo-webapp27f4c939
    ```

-   If you need to see the values for the subscription id or the tenant id, you will have to do the following
+   If you need to see the values for the subscription ID or the tenant ID, you will have to do the following
    ```bash
    pulumi stack output --show-secrets
    ```